 I completed my MSc in Behavioural and Evolutionary Biology at the University of Antwerp (Belgium) in 2017.
 I have always been especially interested in animal behaviour, which led me to mainly participate in projects on personality related behavioural traits in birds and lizards.
 While I liked working with birds, I have come to prefer lizards because they cannot fly away.

 For my PhD I will investigate the early evolution of social groups with a particular interest in the role of kin recognition.
-As a model system I will use reproductively bimodal species (females of the same species are either egg-laying or live-bearing depending on the population) such as Saiphos equalis and Lerista bougainvillii in addition to family-living lizards of the Egernia group.
-Specifically, I will look at the evolution of kin recognition itself, its importance in the early evolution of sociality and how it becomes refined as social systems become increasingly complex.
-My PhD will be undertaken in collaboration with Martin and also, Geoff While (University of Tasmania), and Camilla Whittington (University of Sydney).
+As a model system I will use reproductively bimodal species (females of the same species are either egg-laying or live-bearing depending on population) such as Saiphos equalis and Lerista bougainvillii in addition to family-living lizards of the Egernia group.
+Specifically, I will look at the evolution of kin recognition, its importance in the early evolution of sociality and how it becomes refined as social systems become increasingly complex.
+My PhD will be in collaboration with Martin and also, Geoff While (University of Tasmania), and Camilla Whittington (University of Sydney).
 Technically, my PhD is through UTAS!

 Follow me on Twitter